SOLAR INCENTIVE LEVELS ARE DROPPING IN JANUARY 2015 - see end of page for additional information.

 |Step 10** ||$0.24 |

-EPBI Step 8 is closing on December 20, 2013.
-Reservation packages must be submitted and approved by the December 20th deadline.
-PV system installation and submittal of final EBPI rebate paperwork must be submitted by March 28, 2014 to receive the Step 8 incentive payment.
+PV system installation and submittal of final EBPI rebate paperwork must be submitted by April 14, 2015 to receive the Step 8 incentive payment.

 |Performance Based Incentive (PBI) |